jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 ## Constants

-- `crypto_aead_aes256gcm_KEYBYTES`
+* `crypto_aead_aes256gcm_KEYBYTES`
-- `crypto_aead_aes256gcm_NPUBBYTES`
+* `crypto_aead_aes256gcm_NPUBBYTES`
-- `crypto_aead_aes256gcm_ABYTES`
+* `crypto_aead_aes256gcm_ABYTES`

 ## Notes

 The nonce is 96 bits long.
 In order to prevent nonce reuse, if a key is being reused, it is recommended to increment the previous nonce instead of generating a random nonce for each message.
 To prevent nonce reuse in a client-server protocol, either use different keys for each direction, or make sure that a bit is masked in one direction, and set in the other.

-It is recommended to split message larger than 2 Gb into smaller chunks, and to avoid encrypting more than 2^34.5 128-bit input blocks (full or partial) with the same key.
+When using AES-GCM, it is also recommended to switch to a new key before reaching ~350 MB encrypted with the same key.
-If frequent rekeying is not an option, use (X)ChaCha20-Poly1305 instead.
+If frequent rekeying is not an option, use \(X\)ChaCha20-Poly1305 instead.

 Support for AES256-GCM was introduced in Libsodium 1.0.4.

 The detached API was introduced in Libsodium 1.0.9.